You need an installation of apache karaf 4.0.8 for this tutorial.

 The following snippet is the interesting part:

-This makes a lookup for the EntityManagerFactory OSGi service that is suitable for the persistence unit person and injects an EnityManager into the
+This makes a lookup for the EntityManagerFactory OSGi service that is suitable for the persistence unit person and injects a thread safe EnityManager (using a ThreadLocal under the hood) into the

-The project builds with mvn clean install like usual.
 A prerequisite is that the derby datasource is installed like described above.
-Then we have to install the bundles for openjpa, aries (jpa, transaction, proxy and jndi) and of course our db-examplejpa bundle.
+Then we have to install the bundles for hibernate, aries jpa, transaction, jndi and of course our db-examplejpa bundle.

 See ReadMe.txt for the exact commands to use.